mitmedialab/rr_interaction/README.md

   `["Iceberg"]`.
 - story_text: A list of strings, each containing the full text of a story the participant told.
+- total_entrained_audio: The number of audio files entrained during the session for the robot to the participant.
+- mean_intensity: A list of mean intensity values for any speech entrained to during the session.
+If the corresponding speaking rate and duration factor are both 0, then the mean intensity value corresponds to the intensity of the background noise in the area, since no speech was detected.
+- speaking_rate: A list of speaking rate values for any speech entrained to during the session.
+If the speaking rate is 0, then no speech was detected.
+- duration_factor: A list of the speaking rate duration factor adjustment for any speech entrained to during the session (i.e., how much did we have to adjust the robot's speech to match the participant's).
+If the duration factor is 0, then no speech was detected.

 These log files are used to personalize later sessions for individual participants.